A glass, a corkscrew, and force: how the hydroacoustic coating of Russian nuclear-powered submarines is tested for strength

 The coating is formed from special individual plates weighing up to 80 kg, which consist of several pressed layers of various rubbers with special channels.
 The plates are attached to the outside of the submarine's light hull with glue of a classified composition, and then covered with paint.
-One nuclear submarine requires 10 thousand of these plates.
+One nuclear submarine requires 10,000 of these plates.

 Read materials on the topic: